8 Things that Must Be Seen in Malaga

 The construction of Málaga's impressive cathedral began in the 16th century, replacing the former mosque on the site.
 The only remaining part of the mosque is the Patio de los Naranjos, a small courtyard filled with fragrant orange trees.
 Inside, visitors can admire the soaring 40m-high domed ceiling and the vast colonnaded nave that contains an enormous cedar-wood choir.
 The cathedral's aisles provide access to 15 chapels adorned with stunning 18th-century retables and religious art.
 I recommend taking the guided tour to the cubiertas (roof) for panoramic views of the city.

 If you don't have time to visit Granada’s Alhambra, Málaga’s Alcazaba can provide a similar experience.
 The entrance is next to the Roman theatre.
-As you walk through a path surrounded by vibrant greenery, including bougainvillea, palms, jasmine bushes, and orange trees, you'll be transported to the 11th-century Moorish period.
-The palace-fortress has been extensively restored and features caliphal horseshoe arches, courtyards, and fountains reminiscent of Málaga’s history.
+As you walk through a path surrounded by vibrant greenery, including bougainvillaea, palms, jasmine bushes, and orange trees, you'll be transported to the 11th-century Moorish period.
+The palace fortress has been extensively restored and features caliphal horseshoe arches, courtyards, and fountains reminiscent of Málaga’s history.
 The beautiful Patio de la Alberca is particularly reminiscent of the Alhambra.

 The story of the unearthing of Málaga's Roman theatre is almost as interesting as the theatre itself.
 Dating from the time of Augustus (1st century AD), it was rediscovered in 1951 by workers building the foundations for a new Casa de Cultura.
 Today, the theatre sits fully exposed beneath the walls of the Alcazaba.